 I’m always coming back and editing my posts, so if you find a mistake, or can tell me a way to word the pattern better, leave a comment and I’ll change it up.

 Good luck making this!
-And as always, I’d really love to see your sweater and I’d love to answer any questions you might have.
+And as always, I’d really love to see your sweater!
 I am usually on Instagram, but I have a Facebook page too!
-Or you can simply leave a comment or email me at firstname.lastname@example.org.
+Or you can simply leave a comment or email me at email@example.com.